versioneye/ops_contrib/crawling_components_j/README.md

 Make sure that the directory `/mnt/logs` exist on your host or adjust it to another existing directory.

 For the `crawlj_scheduler_ext` Container it is absolutely mandatory that the `crontab_enterprise` file from this directory is mounted.
 Mounting files into a Docker Container works only with absolute paths.
-Adjust the path to your `crawlj_scheduler_ext` file on the host system:
+Adjust the path to your `crontab_enterprise ` file on the host system:

 ```
 volumes: